 We want everyone at the school to feel safe.
-If you are worried about anything, you experience any type of harassment or bullying or see it happening to another student you should immediately speak to your teacher or email the School Director on info@speakeasyschool.co.uk.
+If you are worried about anything, you experience any type of harassment or bullying or see it happening to another student you can email us on info@speakeasyschool.co.uk, or if you prefer speak to your teacher, the School Director, or any person you feel most comfortable with.